M110A1 rifle: History

 The SDMR configuration was planned to give extended range capabilities to infantry squads so they could engage threats at distances of 300-600m.
 The Army conducted some Limited User Evaluation of the M110A1 SDMR in early 2018 and announced that the SDMR would soon be fielded as the standard DMR starting in September 2018 and would replace the Mk 14 EBR currently in service.
-The optic to be used with the SDMR was revealed shortly afterward as the SIG Sauer Tango6 1-6x24mm.
+The optic to be used with the SDMR was revealed shortly afterward as the SIG Sauer Tango6 1-6×24mm.
 For a time, the SDMR version was given the designation M110E1 while it was being evaluated by PEO Soldier.
 The SDMR was given its official designation as M110A1 Squad Designated Marksman Rifle which, confusingly, uses the same type designation as the M110A1 CSASS.
 This was reinforced by release of its official TM (technical manual) in May 2022 which also identified the rifle as the M110A1 SDMR.

 Fielding of the nearly 6,000 M110A1 SDMRs to various Army units, including the National Guard, effectively began in 2020 and continued into 2022; fielding is expected to be complete by 2023.
 To support this, in spring 2020 H&K was granted an increase of $33.5 million to their contract's original $44.5 million maximum.
 In April 2022, the Air Force also announced it would soon complete fielding of the 1,464 M110A1 SDMRs it had procured.
-These SDMRs would be distributed to PJs, Guardian Angels, EOD techs, and Security Forces.
+These SDMRs would be distributed to PJs, EOD techs, and Security Forces.
 They would replace the Security Forces' existing M24 SWS and the M110 SASS used by PJs and EOD.

 The status of the M110A1 CSASS, as of 2022, is uncertain.
 A little more than $57 million of the contract's combined $78 million has been spent and there is no further spending indicated for FY2022 onward.
 The Army, instead, revised a $13 million contract with Knight's Armament Company to allow for procurement of the M110A2 as well as the standard M110 SASS.
 The M110A2 is an improved version of the M110 which features an improved gas system, new suppressor, adjustable stock, and M-LOK rails.
 Meanwhile, the Navy and Marine Corps, which had expressed interest in the CSASS, decided to instead pursue an M110 SASS PIP (Product Improvement Program) for FY2021 based on market research which indicated improved range and lethality with the PIP compared to the M110A1 CSASS without any increase in cost.
 Budget figures for FY2023 show funding set aside for the M110 SASS PIP to upgrade the Marine Corps' existing M110s.